malmgrek/RayTracingInOneWeekend.c/README.md

 Tracing on One
 Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html "Link to
 book") by Peter Shirley.
-The original ray tracer (and it's extensions) are implemented in C++ but I wanted to write a ray tracer in C instead.
-Defining linear algebra operations without OOP and operator overloading is painful.
+The original ray tracer (and it's extensions) are implemented in C++ but I wanted to write a ray tracer in plain C instead.
+Thus, all physics calculations implementations are very different since OOP and operator overloading are unavailable.

 ## Installation